 Amounts due from subsidiaries are mainly in respect of advances and payments made on behalf.
+These balances are unsecured and interest-free.
 Amounts which have been impaired relate mainly to amount due from subsidiaries, due to unfavourable market conditions and demand.